In today’s age, it is imperative that companies work in the most ethical way.

-As such, they are the only ones to take seminars on this topic, or be knowledgeable about what is or is not ethical.
+As such, they are the only ones to attend management training on this topic, or be knowledgeable about what is or is not ethical.

 What’s important to understand is that the entire company is one team, and every single person needs to know what is and is not appropriate to do in the workplace.